 - Little to no visible reminder of surgery

 - Helps women recover both emotionally and psychologically

-A lot can factor into whether a lumpectomy or mastectomy is right for you.
-Some factors include:
+A lot can factor into what surgery options is right for you.

 - The size, location and stage of the tumor

-- How you feel about how surgery will change your breast
+- How you feel about the look and feel of your breast after surgery

 - How you feel about radiation therapy